 For Poor Credit (579 Credit Score or Below)

-Because banks view applicants with poor credit scores as the riskiest borrowers, these types of unsecured cards may come with other requirements, such as having a minimum gross annual income or a checking account with direct deposit.
+Because banks view applicants with poor credit scores as the riskiest borrowers, these types of unsecured cards may come with other requirements, such as having a minimum gross annual income or a bank account with direct deposit.

 When applying for credit cards for poor credit, it’s important to read the terms and conditions so you don’t become a victim of predatory lending.
-These lenders prey on applicants who are oftentimes in a situation of financial need and charge exorbitant interest rates and fees.
+Some lenders prey on applicants who are oftentimes in a situation of financial need and charge exorbitant interest rates and fees.

 For No Credit (No Credit History or Score)

-Having scant or no credit history can actually put you at an advantage over those who have a poor credit history.
+Having scant or no credit history can actually give you an advantage over those who have a poor credit history.
 This is because you haven’t had the opportunity to prove yourself a creditworthy borrower yet, as opposed to someone who took out a line of credit and missed or defaulted on payments, causing them to have a poor credit score.

-While you still won’t qualify for the very best unsecured cards until you show that you’re a responsible borrower, you have plenty of good card options available to you – especially if you’re a student.
+While you still won’t qualify for the very best unsecured cards until you show that you’re a responsible borrower, you have plenty of good card options available to you, especially if you’re a student.